-The Tour de Concord, funded by Concord Pacific, was originally planned as an independent free event to share infrastructure with the e auto event and racetrack being built for the following day.
-The festival will now proceed as a standalone event with new track and festival grounds.
+Originally planned as an event to start the festivities and preview the Formula E auto racetrack, the free festival will now proceed as a standalone event.
 The Criterium road cycling race is also an opportunity for local and international cyclists to still race in light of recent BC Superweek cancellations, including the Gastown Grand Prix.
 Everyone will be welcome to register, experience riding the professional bike closed-circuit course and enjoy the bike-themed community festival and entertainment.

 “I’m proud that Concord Pacific is following through on its promise to help kick off this year’s Canada Day long weekend with a home grown bike fest and free family event,” said Vancouver Mayor Kennedy Stewart.
 “Every single resident and business worked hard to keep our city safe and help us get to where we are today, welcoming visitors back to our streets to celebrate our incredible city.”